awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.md

 }
 ```

-## List Subscriptions to a Topic<a name="list-subscriptions-to-a-topic"></a>
+## List subscriptions to a topic<a name="list-subscriptions-to-a-topic"></a>

-To list up to 100 existing subscriptions in a given AWS Region, use the [ListSubscriptions](https://docs.aws.amazon.com/sns/latest/api/API_API_ListSubscriptions.html) operation\.
+To list up to 100 existing subscriptions in a given AWS Region, use the [ListSubscriptions](https://docs.aws.amazon.com/sns/latest/api/API_ListSubscriptions.html) operation\.

  **Imports**